mentalisttraceur/python-compose/README.rst

       def rcompose(*functions):
           return compose(*reversed(functions))

-* When you need a regular function instead of a callable class instance (for example, to use ``compose`` as a method):
+* When you need composition to return a regular Python function:

   .. code:: python